 - developing and documenting soundly based assumptions about future conditions, transactions or events that affect the estimates

-- collecting sufficient, relevant and reliable data on which to base accounting estimates
+- collecting sufficient, relevant reliable and quality assured data on which to base accounting estimates

-- periodically reviewing the circumstances that give rise to the estimates, and adjusting the estimates if necessary, and
+- regularly reviewing the circumstances that give rise to the estimates and underlying assumptions and adjusting the estimates if necessary